Press trade &Media

 Information by Target Group

-Be it precise info for a press article or inspiration for group tours to Northern Germany – browse here to get a comprehensive collection of points of interest, leisure activities and all-year-round events.
+Whether you’re looking for detailed information for press article or inspiration for group tours to Northern Germany – browse here to get a comprehensive collection of points of interest, leisure activities and all-year-round events.
 Make use of the pre-selected affinities to help you plan the specific topics you’d like to feature.

-Culture lovers will enjoy highlights such as the Nobel Prize-laureates’ houses in Lübeck, edutainment in the Ozeaneum in Stralsund, a journey round the world in the Klimahaus Bremerhaven, a visit to the “Museenlandschaft” in Hanover and world-class concerts in Hamburg’s new landmark, the Elbphilharmonie, affectionately known by locals as the “Elphi”. content.
+Culture lovers will enjoy highlights such as the Nobel Prize-laureates’ houses in Lübeck, edutainment at the Ozeaneum in Stralsund, a journey around the world in the Klimahaus Bremerhaven, a visit to the “Museenlandschaft” in Hanover and world-class concerts in Hamburg’s new landmark, the Elbphilharmonie, affectionately known by locals as the “Elphi”. content.
 Click here for detailed information.

 Families with children of all ages can look forward to exciting adventures regardless of the weather.
-Whether it’s a visit to the Miniature Wonderland in Hamburg, a self-guided e-boat trip around Lübeck’s Old Town Island, a visit to the Hanover and Bremen adventure zoos, feeding seals on the North Sea, a day at the Hansapark amusement park right on the Baltic Sea or baking bread on a stick in the Viking village of Haithabu.
+Whether it’s a visit to the Miniatur Wunderland Hamburg, a self-guided e-boat trip around Lübeck’s Old Town Island, a visit to the Hanover and Bremen adventure zoos, a day at the Hansapark amusement park on the Baltic Sea, or baking bread on a stick in the Viking village of Haithabu.
 Click here for detailed information.

 Outdoor and cycling enthusiasts have numerous opportunities to explore the landscapes, be it on the Baltic Sea cycle path, in the forests of Schleswig-Holstein, in the Harz Mountains or whilst mudflat hiking in the Wadden Sea.
 Breathtaking vistas can be enjoyed in the Lüneburg Heath, while the coastal towns are known for their romantic sunsets.
 Click here for detailed information.

-Foodies will be impressed by the variety of Michelin-starred restaurants, typical North German eateries or a slice of cake in the afternoon – the choice is vast and the trend leans towards fair, organic and regio nal food.
+Foodies will be impressed by the variety of Michelin-starred restaurants, typical North German eateries, and cosy cafés serving a slice of cake in the afternoon – The trend is leaning towards fair, organic, and regional food, offering something for every taste.
 An absolute must, however, is the famous fish roll, which can be found in the coastal towns along the North Sea and the Baltic Sea.
-This savoury delicacy, filled with fresh fish or prawns and various sauces, is perfect for on the go – and typically North German.
+This savoury delicacy, filled with fresh fish or prawns and various sauces, is perfect for a quick bite on the go – and typically Northern German.
 Click here for detailed information.

 Media Centre & Press Texts

 Here, we’ve bundled the media centres of our members to hook you up with a quick and centralised way to collect the information you require.
 You need pictures from this website?
 We’re working on that, too.
-Until that collection is set-up, please contact us directly here!
+Until that collection is set-up, feel free to contact us directly here!

-Need general info about Northern Germany as a touristic destinaion?
+Looking for general information about Northern Germany as a tourist destination?
 Download our basic texts and facts here.
-If that’s not the content you’re looking for, please do get in touch with us here!
+If you need more specific content, please do get in touch with us here!

-Get inspiration on unforgettable nights in a sleeping beach chair directly on the beach; breakfast at sunrise on a houseboat; waking up at lofty heights in a romantic tree house in the forest; feeding animals on a farm or in a tiny house here.
+Spend the night in a sleeping beach chair directly on the beach; eat breakfast at sunrise on a houseboat; wake up at lofty heights in a romantic tree house in the forest; feeding animals on a farm or in a tiny house here.

-Or visit our member’s landing pages for more info, direct booking or contact details:
+Or visit our member’s landing pages for more info, direct bookings or contact details:

 Group Activities & Offers